Discontinuous groups in positive characteristic and automorphisms of Mumford curves: 9. Artin-Schreier-Mumford curves -- proof of proposition 3

 (9.2) One can see from the equation that the curve admits the following automorphisms: $(x \mapsto \alpha x, y \mapsto \alpha^{-1} y)$ for $\alpha \in {\bf F}_q^*$, $(x \mapsto x+\beta, y \mapsto y + \gamma)$ for $\beta, \gamma \in {\bf F}_q$ and $(x \mapsto y, y \mapsto x)$.
 This accounts for $2q^2(q-1)=F(g_t)$ automorphisms, and hence by the main theorem, there are no more, and $N_t$ is as expected (note that this gives a less intricate proof of the fact that $N_t$ is discrete).
 It is also clear that the automorphism group is given by $ \A(X_t) = {\bf Z}_p^{2t} \sd D_{p^t-1}, $ and hence the Schottky group (which is the kernel of $N_t \rightarrow \A(X_t)$) is generated by the commutators $[{\bf Z}_p^t, \gamma {\bf Z}_p^t \gamma]$ for a fixed involution $\gamma \in D_{p^t-1}-{\bf Z}_{p^t-1}$.

 \vv

-(9.3) The dimension of the stratum of curves $X$ in $M_{g_t}$ whose automorphism group contains $\A(X_{t,c})$ can not be determined in a straightforward way because of wild ramification in $\pi$ (\cite{Farkas:80} does not apply immediately), but Herrlich's formula (7.4) does imply that the intersection of the closed stratum $\bar{S}_{\mbox{{ Aut}}(X_t)}$ with the Mumford locus is a one-dimensional connected subspace.
+(9.3) The dimension of the stratum of curves $X$ in $M_{g_t}$ whose automorphism group contains $\A(X_{t,c})$ can not be determined in a straightforward way because of wild ramification in $\pi$ (\cite{Farkas:80} does not apply immediately), but Herrlich's formula (7.4) does imply that the intersection of the closed stratum $\bar{S}_{\mbox{{ Aut}}(X_t)}$ with the Mumford locus is a one-dimensional subspace.
 By the main theorem, this is also the intersection with the open stratum.
-Note that the family $X_{t,c}$ is not constant as $c$ varies in ${\bf A}^1_k$, since it is flat and has a singular fibre at zero.
-As $c$ varies through $\{ |c|<1 \}$, we move through the open stratum in ${\cal M}_{g_t}$ (and the embedding of ${\bf Z}_p^t$ in $PGL(2,k)$ changes).
+Note that the family $X_{t,c} \rightarrow {\bf A}^1_k$ (given by projection onto $c$) is not constant as $c$ varies, since it is a stable curve having a singular fibre over the origin (so it has moving moduli).
+As $c$ varies through $\{ |c|<1 \}$, we move through the open stratum in ${\cal M}_{g_t}$ (and $\gamma$ changes).

 \vv

 \vv